-DISINFECTING & CLEANING employees. .

-- Bathrooms should be disinfected after use. - Disinfect any high-traffic areas, such as doorknobs, counters, etc. - Do not use another employee's phone, keyboard, computer, etc. - Sanitize keyboards, screens, phone, etc. daily.
+- Hand sanitizing stations will be available to customers and employees. - Any equipment used will be disinfected after each use. - Bathrooms should be disinfected after use. - Disinfect any high-traffic areas, such as doorknobs, counters, etc. - Do not use another employee's phone, keyboard, computer, etc. - Sanitize keyboards, screens, phone, etc. daily.

-- Hold large meetings via teleconference.

-- Limit number of individuals in the building and use physical distancing.
+- Allow employees to work remotely if possible. - Hold large meetings via teleconference. - Limit number of individuals in the building and use physical distancing. - Encourage clients/customers to connect via phone call or video conference.

-- conference.